sourcegraph/cody-analytics-airgapped-public/README.md

 # cody-analytics-airgapped-public

-Use this repo to share SQL queries with customers who have telemetry disabled, but still need to get Cody usage analytics
+> NOTE: This repo is used by the Sourcegraph Professional Services team to share SQL queries with customers who have telemetry disabled, but need Cody usage analytics.
+Please post in #discuss-professional-services.

 ## Running the Queries (Sourcegraph Customer)